fhempy/fhempy/FHEM/bindings/python/fhempy/lib/eq3bt/README.md

 These instructions were copied from eq3bt python module.

-If you have thermostat with firmware version 1.20+ pairing may be needed.
-Below simple procedure to do that.
+If you have thermostat with firmware version 1.20+ you need to specify the pairing pin.
+If the pin doesn't work in FHEM, use the procedure below to pair.

 ```
 Press and hold wheel on thermostat until Pair will be displayed.
 Remember or write it.